BC Short Term RENTAL REGISTRY

 The Zoning for properties with the legal right to rent nightly is referred to as tourist accommodation zoning, and in this case, there’ll be a phase one covenant on the title.
 There are options to rent through an experienced rental management company, or self-manage your property.

-Continue reading “Can I rent out my Whistler property nightly?”
+Continue reading “Can I RENT out my Whistler property NIGHTLY?”

 Home » Nightly Rental Real Estate